gardener/external-dns-management/docs/usage/dnsentry_status.md

 - `Invalid` means there is a conflict with another DNS entry or owner.
 See `message` for details in this case.
 - `Stale` means the DNS records in the backend service are existing but there is a problem with the provider.
 See `message` for details in this case.
 - `Deleting` means the deletion of the DNS records in the DNS backend service is in progress.
+- `Ignored` means the entry is annotated with `dns.gardener.cloud/ignore=true` and reconciliation is skipped.
 - An empty state ` ` means that no matching provider has been found.